deweypotts/AI-Maintained-Q-A-Bot/README.md

-# Applause
+# Self-Maintained Chatbot

-A self-maintaining Q&A bot for field technicians.
+A self-maintaining chatbot for field technicians.
 Technicians ask a chatbot questions; if the bot can't help, a manager is pulled inline into the same chat.
 Once the exchange resolves, an AI pass proposes a knowledge base entry for the manager to approve, so the next technician with the same question